kubeflow/examples/mnist/README.md

 #### Deploying TensorBoard

 Now you can deploy TensorBoard

 ```
-ks apply ${KSENV} -c tensorboard
+kustomize build . | kubectl apply -f -
 ```

 To access TensorBoard using port-forwarding

 ```
-kubectl -n jlewi port-forward service/tensorboard-tb 8090:80
+kubectl -n kubeflow port-forward service/tensorboard-tb 8090:80
 ```
 TensorBoard can now be accessed at [http://127.0.0.1:8090](http://127.0.0.1:8090).

 ## Serving the model

 The model code will export the model in saved model format which is suitable for serving with TensorFlow serving.

 To serve the model follow the instructions below.
 The instructins vary slightly based on where you are storing your model (e.g. GCS, S3, PVC).
-Depending on the storage system we provide different ksonnet components as a convenience for setting relevant environment variables.
+Depending on the storage system we provide different kustomization as a convenience for setting relevant environment variables.

 ### GCS

 Here we show to serve the model when it is stored on GCS.
-This assumes that when you trained the model you set `exportDir` to a GCS
-URI; if not you can always copy it to GCS using `gsutil`.
+This assumes that when you trained the model you set `exportDir` to a GCS URI; if not you can always copy it to GCS using `gsutil`.

 Check that a model was exported